 When the UK lockdown rules were announced in March, the government said that children should not move between two different households.

 This was quickly clarified to confirm that this is permissible under the new guidance rules.

 The current guidance remains: ‘Where parents do not live in the same household, children under 18 can be moved between their parents’ homes.’

 Clare Pilsworth, Partner in the Family law department at Tees, provides valuable help and advice on how we navigate our way through the current difficult circumstances and gives suggestions as to how contact can be kept going during the current government restrictions.

 On 23 March, Boris Johnson announced three significant measures:

 - People should stay at home, except for “very limited reasons”

 - All gatherings of two or more in public are to stop

-In light of these measures, many have been asking the question of how they can keep contact going during UK lockdown.
+In light of these measures, which remain far from the normal, many of our clients have been asking the question of how they can keep contact going with these restrictions.
 In this article, we hope to shed some light and guidance on this issue, and pose some creative suggestions on maintaining contact with your children during these unprecedented times.

 Government advice concerning separated parents